jostosh/jostosh.github.io/content/blog/spn01/index.md

 Despite the constraints on the exact architecture of these networks, SPNs can also be framed as _convolutional architectures_ or _recurrent architectures_.
 This is, however, outside the scope of this post.
 Stay tuned though...

 ## Wrapping Up
 If you're coming from a background that with the main focus on neural networks or other main-stream machine learning approaches, the amount of theory and terminology coming at you in this post might seem a bit overwhelming at first.
-I'll try and show in the next two posts that it's nevertheless feasible to create implementations of SPNs that feel similar to the _Keras_ style of stacking layers in an object oriented fashion, even though we have to take care of constraints like decomposability and completeness.
+I'll try and show in the next two posts that it's nevertheless feasible to create implementations of SPNs that feel similar to the _Keras_ style of stacking layers in an object-oriented fashion, even though we have to take care of constraints like decomposability and completeness.

 At least remember the following things: